wem2017/multi_image_picker/docs/enablecamera.md

-# Enable Camera in the Gallery
+# Enable Camera

-If you wish, you can enable the camera in the gallery, so the user can not only choose photos, but take them as well with the camera.
+By default the image picker will display all images in your gallery.
+If you wish you can also allow the user to take a picture as well, right from within the gallery.

+To enable this functionality follow those steps:

 ## Enable camera on Android
 To do so you need to, create this file in `android/app/src/main/res/xml/file_paths_public.xml`: